Arm-Examples/verify-cmsis-example-action/README.md

 ## API Token Access

-Use of this GitHub Action requires an API token.
-To request a token for use in your own organization please contact any of the repository contributors.
+Use of this GitHub Action requires an API key.
+To request a token for use in your own organization, please contact any of the repository contributors or support@arm.com.